Major Problems Faced by Foreigners Of Malaysia Sdn Bhd Company

 CASE EXAMPLE NO. 4 – WRT License Rejected

-Without WRT license for foreign owned company, Malaysian Sdn Bhd company is not eligible to lodge their work permit application for work permit with the Immigration Department.
-Mr Lee, Singaporean started a franchise business with Malaysian famous “Kopitiam” which has been approved for franchise and apply for WRT License.
+Without WRT license for a foreign-owned company, Malaysian Sdn Bhd company is not eligible to lodge their work permit application for a work permit with the Immigration Department.
+Mr. Lee, Singaporean started a franchise business with Malaysian famous “Kopitiam” which has been approved for a franchise and apply for WRT License.
 WRT required a minimum paid up capital of RM 1 million which he did the paid up but the approval of WRT License is rejected with the reason this franchise is not a “unique” business where Malaysian can do.
-Mr Lee is stucked with his RM 1 million investment with signing the Franchise Agreement, renting shop, etc!
+Mr. Lee is stuck with his RM 1 million investment with signing the Franchise Agreement, renting a shop, etc!

 CASE EXAMPLE NO. 5- Wrong Company Structure

-Eg. If you registered a company with Authorised capital of RM100,000, you can put in paid up capital up to RM100,000.
-Anything more than that, you are required to change your Authorised Capital to higher limit.
-To apply for work permit, the Immigration Department’s guidelines required the following structure of paid up capital:
+Eg. If you registered a company with Authorised capital of RM100,000, you can put in paid-up capital up to RM100,000.
+Anything more than that, you are required to change your Authorised Capital to a higher limit.
+To apply for work permit, the Immigration Department’s guidelines required the following structure of paid-up capital:

 Local Resident Company with Malaysian Joint-Venture – minimum RM350,000

-Many foreigners is disappointed to find out that they are unable to apply any working permit under their new company with such a low paid-up capital which is wrongly recommended by “agent”.
+Many foreigners are disappointed to find out that they are unable to apply for any working permit under their new company with such a low paid-up capital which is wrongly recommended by “agent”.

-In order to increase the paid-up capital of a company, you will need to complete the following processes which will takes about 5 to 7 days:
+In order to increase the paid-up capital of a company, you will need to complete the following processes which will take about 5 to 7 days:

 a) Do a change on the authorised capital to higher limit